Communicate with confidence

 When to contact us

 You work with complex, technical, or abstract content.
-You share your work with others, in presentations, visuals, or written texts.
+You share your work with others, in presentations, visuals, or text.
 How do you make a story that your audience can understand and appreciate?
 We often hear about these challenges:

 Your audience does not understand you

 Your audience takes no action

 You want your audience to act.
 You want them, for example, to fund your project, to collaborate with you, or to execute your proposal.
 It’s frustrating if that does not happen.
 You fail to reach your own and your organization’s goals, miss funding, or invest time in vain.
 To activate your audience, your story must be relevant to them.
 But how to convince them of this?

 Your audience loses interest

 Your work is full of technical or abstract information.
 Perhaps you work in an interdisciplinary project.
 You do your best to clarify why your contribution is important or interesting.
 You are enthusiastic, but your audience seems indifferent.
 You can’t manage to turn your work into a captivating story.
 How to make sure that your audience feels engaged and gains interest?